K-Dur controlled-release tabletsPronunciation

-- K-Dur controlled-release tablets is to be used only by the patient for whom it is prescribed.
+- K-Dur controlled-release tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.